vhudoroc/test/README.md

 4. Prints out the terraform resources.

 In order to use it create Docker image from Dockerfile and start a container:
-- cd lab;
+- cd lab
-- docker build -t test .;
+- docker build -t test .
-- docker run -dt test"
+- docker run -dt test

 # Lab-2 folder contains a Terraform exercise:
 A terraform configuration which contains the following: